syndesisio/syndesis/ux/designs/connector-step-extensions/connector-step-ext.md

 1. The bottom part of the page would appear if user’s file uploaded successfully.
 Fields would auto-populate with information extracted from the uploaded file.
 User would be able to see the extension ID.

-2. User can review Name, Description, Type and steps included in the tech extension file.
+2. User can review Name, Description, Type and steps or actions included in the extension file.
 If importing a Connector Extension, the type would appear as Connector Extension.

 3. Select “Import” to confirm importing the extension.

-## Update Existing Technical Extension
+## Update Existing Extension

 ![Image of update extension from list view](img/extensions_list_update.png)